This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 One thing you may not realize is that when you dock, you will have to pay for anything done off the boat.
 Find things to fill your time that doesn't cost an arm and a leg when you dock.
 Excursions can be pricey.
 If you must do excursions, consider finding specific excursions and getting discounts from various online travel agencies.

 When it comes to taking a cruise on a budget, there are a lot of options to doing it.
-What other ways do you have to finding a cruise on a budget?
+What other ways do you have to find a cruise on a budget?
 We would love to know in the comments below!

 I am a Wife, mom to 4 kids, homeschool mom, blogger, social media junkie, Frugalista, Book Worm, and Closet Want-to-be Chef.
 We are a Roadschool family (homeschooling on the road while traveling fulltime).